yumnashaikh07/45-Question-Assignment/README.md

 # 45-Question-Assignment
-This is 45 Question CIAIC Assignment.
+This is 45 Question GIAIC Assignment.